Choosing an Austin Estate Planning Lawyer

 An advance directive is a legal document that lays out the specific type of medical care that a person wishes to receive, should he or she be unable to make and communicate these decisions.
 These documents may be executed by anyone over the age of 18; in Texas, they are legally binding.
 An advance directive may specify who a person wishes to make and communicate decisions on his or her behalf; and it can lay out your specific wishes regarding efforts to prolong life in certain medical circumstances.
-Also included in this category of healthcare documents are authorization releases that allow medical care providers to communicate with an individual’s chosen decision maker.
-These documents must be created in strict compliance with both federal and Texas law.
+Also included in this category of healthcare documents are authorization releases.
+They allow medical care providers to communicate with an individual’s chosen decision maker.

 Contact Us Today